themefisher/shopplate-astro/README.md

 <h1 align=center>Storeplate | AstroJs + Shopify + Tailwind CSS + TypeScript Starter and Boilerplate</h1>

 <p align=center>A free, production-ready astro.js template powered by Tailwind CSS and TypeScript, specifically designed for Shopify.
-Utilizes the Shopify Storefront API through GraphQL and providing everything you need to jumpstart your Astro project and save valuable time.</p>
+Utilizes the Shopify Storefront API through GraphQL and provides everything you need to jumpstart your Astro project and save valuable time.</p>

 <p align=center>Made with ♥ by <a href="https://zeon.studio/">Zeon Studio</a></p>
 <p align=center> If you find this project useful, please give it a ⭐ to show your support. </p>

-<h2 align="center"> <a target="_blank" href="https://storeplate.vercel.app/" rel="nofollow">👀 Demo</a> | <a  target="_blank" href="https://pagespeed.web.dev/analysis/https-storeplate-vercel-app/qs3wscwqpq?form_factor=desktop">Page Speed (99%)🚀</a>
+<h2 align="center"> <a target="_blank" href="https://storeplate.netlify.app/" rel="nofollow">👀 Demo</a> | <a  target="_blank" href="https://pagespeed.web.dev/analysis/https-storeplate-vercel-app/qs3wscwqpq?form_factor=desktop">Page Speed (99%)🚀</a>
 </h2>

 <p align=center>